biscotty666/BB2/Spaces/ObsPKMClass/Notes/Drawbacks to the traditional approach.md

+---
+cssclass: "qs"
+---
-#### Drawbacks
+## Drawbacks

-This makes it difficult to quickly retrieve specific information and to easily see related notes or concepts.
+This still makes it difficult to quickly retrieve specific information and to easily see related notes or concepts.

+`class: qs-gold`
 And the more notes you have the bigger the problem.

 ---